 The downward spiral continued until the last week of May, when I finally signed on three wonderful new branding and web design clients.
 Things were looking up again.

-June ended up being one of the most abundant months of my freelancing career thus far.
+June ended up being one of the most abundant months of my freelancing career to date.
 At the same time, however, I received a lot of rejections, which led me into one of the least abundant months of my year spent freelancing full-time.

 July was a major low point for me.
 Leads were scarce, and I didn’t end up signing a single client.
 The frustration of my roller coaster career was starting to reach its boiling point.
 I questioned whether I had been severely naive to think I could quit my job and make a living on my own terms.
 Who did I think I was?
 At the end of the month, I decided to invest $1000 of my savings into a sales bootcamp as a last ditch effort to salvage my business.